 The Scholarly Commons has two workstations and a small room set up to conduct usability studies.
-Using either the Morae (PC) or Silverback (Mac) software package, you could have a test subject perform a series of tasks while the software records what happens on the screen as well as the audio and video of the user.
+Using either the Morae (PC) or Silverback (Mac) software package, you can have a test subject perform a series of tasks while the software records what happens on the screen as well as the audio and video of the user.

 Morae and Silverback recordings can be exported for viewing on any computer.
 You can use these software packages to analyze projects with recordings of multiple subjects by tagging significant moments and attaching notes and observations.
 Morae also allows analysis, video highlights, etc., to be combined into report formats or exported into applications such as Microsoft Word or Powerpoint.
 Silverback gives the researcher the option to export the finished result into QuickTime.